Blog — Events

 The forum will address how bureaucracy, corporatism, and cultural trends have diminished the room for individual autonomy and initiative, and will explore possible solutions.
 Reforms to expand individual opportunities and ownership of daily choices include simplifying regulatory structures, changing corporate incentives away from short-term thinking, fostering decentralized government, discouraging uniform solutions to social problems, sponsoring local manufacturing to build the conditions for know-how, redirecting education toward imagination and creativity, and expanding the public narrative to highlight the role of human initiative in all accomplishment.

 The forum will consist of short opening presentations, followed by four panels.
 A cocktail hour will conclude the event.

 Date: Thursday, November 6

 Time: 1:00 PM to 5:30 PM (followed by a cocktail hour).
 Registration and lunch begin at noon.
 Event program with agenda.

 Location: Covington & Burling, 43rd Floor, The New York Times Building, 620 Eighth Avenue, New York, NY

 RSVP: Registration required.
-If you’re not responding to the Paperless Post invitation, please e-mail your name, title, and affiliation to Ruth Mary Giverin at firstname.lastname@example.org.
+Please e-mail your name, title, and affiliation to Ruth Mary Giverin at firstname.lastname@example.org.
 Please e-mail Ruth with any questions as well.